ruggeri/tech-notes/randos/heating-and-cooling.md

     takes to start getting hot water from a tank.
   - So you'll get hot water faster if the tankless heater is close to the point of use.
+- Solar water heating is used in countries with a lot of sun (like Greece)
+  - It doesn't use any kind of photovoltaic technology.
+  - You paint a collector black.
+You run some tubing through it.
+  - You run a line from the bottom of a tank that sits higher than the collector.
+You also run a line from the collector to the top of the tank.
+  - This is called a _thermosiphon_, and will use convection (without a pump), to circulate water so that the entire tank is heated.
 - Conclusions
   - If you have a lot of people in your household who take serial showers, tankless might make sense.